Tips and tools for collecting helpful Kubernetes metrics Improve container monitoring with these strategies and tools

 IT and DevOps teams use Datadog to examine performance metrics and event monitoring for infrastructure, platform, application and cloud services.
 Datadog uses an API to support more than 450 integrations, such as Kubernetes, AWS, Azure, Chef and Jenkins.
 It also automates log data tagging and correlations.

-Datadog enables IT administrators to create customizable, detailed dashboards, but provides only a few prebuilt options.
-The software can be deployed on premises or installed as a SaaS application.
+Datadog allows you to create customizable, detailed dashboards with several prebuilt options.
+The software can be deployed on-premises or installed as a SaaS application.
 It uses machine learning to analyze infrastructure and application performance automatically.

 Like Grafana, Datadog provides several features and charting concepts.
-Organizations and IT admins must commit as much time as possible to familiarizing themselves with the tool.
-In addition, organizations must consider the fact that Datadog and Grafana require admins to distribute configurations among machines.
+You must commit as much time as possible to familiarizing yourself with the tool.
+In addition, Datadog and Grafana require you to distribute configurations among machines.

-Datadog is free for up to five hosts and one day of data retention.
-A Pro account costs $15 per host per month, and an Enterprise account is $23 per host per month.
+Datadog is free for up to five hosts and includes one day of data retention.
+A Pro account starts at $15 per host, per month, while an Enterprise account starts at $23 per host, per month.

 Dynatrace

-Organizations can host Dynatrace as a SaaS application or deploy it in a hybrid cloud environment.
+You can host Dynatrace as a SaaS application or deploy it in a hybrid cloud environment.
 Dynatrace can integrate with and track OpenShift, Docker and Kubernetes.
-Dynatrace has announced plans to launch Dynatrace AI Observability to track both large AI models and the applications they power.
+Dynatrace AI Observability tracks both large AI models and the applications they power.

 A Dynatrace platform subscription offers usage-based pricing for monitoring, log management and analytics.